 Be aware of the increased risk of anti-Shiism and increase security measures

 - Congregation and religious expression are critical in Muharram rituals.
-Increased visibility and dense populations of Shia ease anti-Shia violence, and thus, Shia communities are at a higher risk.
+Increased visibility and dense populations of Shia ease anti-Shia violence, and thus, Shia communities are at a higher risk of abuse.

 - Extremist organizations are willing to target Shia Muslims at the cost of civilian and non-civilian lives – Protecting Shia Muslim lives is protecting everyone.

 - Organize increased security according to Shia distribution in the area.